jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

 2. Variables defined in the `.env` file in the same directory as the Docker Compose file
 3. Variables defined in the container's environment

 This precedence order is important to understand when troubleshooting configuration issues.
+For example, even if `SUPABASE_URL` is commented out in your `.env` file, it might still be set in the Docker Compose file's `environment` section.